Andreloui5/CommerceWithThree/README.md

 export default Animation;
 ```
 The scene then needs some lighting.
-Adding ambient light, a point light, and a spotlight to our canvas will be enough for this guide.
+Adding ambient light, a point light, and a spotlight to your canvas will be enough for this guide.
 Note that 'position' takes an array of three numbers.
 This array then controls the x,y, and z coordinates of the element.

 ```
 <Canvas